LiorSinai/TransformersLite.jl/README.md

 A basic transformer package.
 This repository is meant for learning and is paired with this [blog post](https://liorsinai.github.io/coding/2022/05/18/transformers.html).
 For a much more comprehensive package with APIs for HuggingFace, optimizations and more, please see Transformers.jl at [github.com/chengchingwen/Transformers.jl](https://github.com/chengchingwen/Transformers.jl).

-This package is designed to work with `Flux`.
+This package is designed to work with [Flux](https://github.com/FluxML/Flux.jl).
 It provides a multi-head attention layer as described in the paper [Attention is all you need](https://arxiv.org/abs/1706.03762).
+It also provides
+- A simple index tokenizer for mapping words to indices.
+- A wrapper for an embedding layer.
+- A wrapper for a mean layer.
+- A position encoding layer.
-It also provides a simple index tokenizer, a wrapper for an embedding layer, a wrapper for a mean layer, a position encoding layer and two encompassing layers to chain these together: `TransformerEncoderBlock` and `TransformerClassifier`.
+- Two encompassing layers to chain these together: `TransformerEncoderBlock` and `TransformerClassifier`.
 Flux's `chain` function can also be used to chain the layers together.

-Two implementations are provided for the 4D batch multiplication such at `A×B` results in `C[:,:,k,l] == A[:,:,k,l] * B[:,:,k,l]`.
+Two implementations are provided for the 4D batch multiplication such that `A×B` results in `C[:,:,k,l] == A[:,:,k,l] * B[:,:,k,l]`.
 These are `mul4d` and an extension to NNlib's `batched_mul`.
-Of the two `batched_mul` is about 1.5× faster.
+The extension to `batched_mul` is about 1.5× faster than `mul4d`.

 An example model output looks like:
 ```